AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 *Advertisers enabled for hybrid optimization only*

-If your advertiser account is configured to use hybrid optimization, then Adobe Advertising can optionally upload the objectives for the account's portfolios to [!DNL Google Ads] and [!DNL Microsoft® Advertising] as conversions so you can use them for hybrid optimization.
+If your advertiser account is configured to use hybrid optimization, then Adobe Advertising can optionally upload the objectives for the account's portfolios to [!DNL Google Ads] and [!DNL Microsoft® Advertising] so you can use them for hybrid optimization.
+Within the ad network, your uploaded objectives are available as conversion actions for account-level and campaign-level custom conversion goals.

 Enabling this option automatically triggers an upload for objectives in portfolios that contain campaigns with smart bidding strategies.
 Search, Social, & Commerce creates a conversion on the ad network for each applicable objective.
 The conversion represents all weighted conversion metrics in the objective.
 Each conversion has one of the following names: